top of page

 Can I use ground ginger instead of fresh?

-Can I reduce sodium?
+Can I reduce the sodium?

-Does this taste spicy?
+Is this marinade spicy?

 Final Thoughts